-Movie success was more happy accident than intentional for Frank but this did not stop him from feeling worthless when it ended.
+Movie success was more accidental than intentional for Frank but this did not stop him from feeling worthless when it ended.

 "I was a slave to my career and I didn't even know it," he honestly confesses.

-Upon scoring a lead role in an Afrikaans TV drama Swende Iaan in 2000 and a record with Sony BMG, Frank explains, "[The fame] got so silly that I would be paid more than one TV episode to appear at birthday parties."
+Upon scoring a lead role in an Afrikaans TV drama in 2000 and a record deal with Sony BMG, Frank recalls that the fame "got so silly that I would be paid more than one TV episode to appear at a birthday party."

-He then starred in a Sony-backed biopic Faith Like Potatoes about South African potato farmer and Christian evangelist Angus Buchan, which was viewed by over 120 million people.
+He then starred in a Sony-backed movie Faith Like Potatoes, based on the life of South African potato farmer and Christian evangelist Angus Buchan, which had a worldwide audience of 120 million.